Reflections

 The Book Is Rain: How the Quran Describes, Corrects, and Tests Its Reader

 The vessel is designed.
 The water descends.
 But what is this water?
 The Quran does not leave the question to others.
-It names itself, describes its own mechanism of action, and warns its own readers that they will do what every previous generation did: let the rain slide off a crusted earth.
-From the seven functions the Book assigns itself, to the four-stage protocol by which it enters the vessel, to the historical pattern that proves the problem has never been the water.
+It names itself, describes its own mechanism of action, and warns its own readers that they may repeat what earlier communities did: let the rain slide off a crusted earth.
+From the seven functions the Book assigns itself, to the four-stage protocol by which it enters the vessel, to the historical pattern that shows the problem is not the water.

 The Quran as an Act of Unveiling